SwiftGit2/SwiftGit2/README.md

 2. Consuming values won’t result in disk access.
 3. Disk access can be contained to a smaller number of APIs.

 This vastly simplifies the design of long-lived applications, which are the most common use case with Swift.
 Consequently, SwiftGit2 APIs don’t necessarily map 1-to-1 with libgit2 APIs.

+All methods for reading from or writing to a repository are on SwiftGit’s only `class`: `Repository`.
+This highlights the failability and mutation of these methods, while freeing up all other instances to be immutable `struct`s and `enum`s.

 ## Contributions
 We :heart: to receive pull requests!
 GitHub makes it easy: